smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 Leave job parameters set to the default value of asterisk (\*) to allow the originally captured, or maintained job parameters to be in effect.

 a.
 Set the Job Date field to the predefined value of \*SYSVAL tospecify that the DATE parameter of the original IBM i SBMJOB command should control the job date.
 b.
-It is possible to create and use a User Profile of \* or \*CURRENT in OpCon/xps.
+It is possible to create and use a User Profile of \* or \*CURRENT in OpCon.
 These values allow the original IBM i job user to be preserved.
 Refer to additional discussion of this topic below.

-Specify any job parameters in the OpCon/xps job master record that should be overridden, replacing the parameter values stored with the captured job definition.
+Specify any job parameters in the OpCon job master record that should be overridden, replacing the parameter values stored with the captured job definition.

 Update the job master definition fields.

 Complete any other batch job definition maintenance the same as for other IBM i batch jobs, including setting the frequency for this job.

-Use any form of OpCon/xps schedule building to cause the job to be executed according to OpCon/xps rules.
+Use any form of OpCon schedule building to cause the job to be executed according to OpCon rules.